wakproductions/omega_pricing_example_elixir/README.md

 Also, I should probably namespace the lib modules `AddProduct`, `UpdateProductPrice` into a subdirectory.
 Still figuring out the best way of organizing modules.

+### Best way of calling functions

+In Ruby 2.0 I like to use the strongly typed parameters function to pass hashes of data into methods.
+Elixir gives you similar options via maps and keyword lists.
+I'm still trying to decide on a consistent, best practice way of passing parameters to functions.
+It's unclear to me when is the best time to use a map and when you should use a keyword list.
+I think it will make more sense when I integrate Elixir's guard clause/matching methodology into my function declarations, which I haven't applied yet in this version of the program.

 ### Problems with the package manager

 Elixir's use of versioning seems less sophisticated and more error prone than Ruby bundler.
 I've installed Elixir using